natalieagus/50002/docs/Labs/lab2.md

 When you "program" an FPGA, you are configuring its logic cells and connections to implement your desired digital circuit or design.
 This is <span class="orange-bold">different</span> from programming software, as you are actually defining hardware behavior within the FPGA.

+{:.important}
+> The **Alchitry Au FPGA development kit** hardware given to you is the **original** version purchased prior to 2025, [not the V2](https://shop.alchitry.com/products/alchitry-au).
+Do <span class="orange-bold">not</span> confuse this to the AlchitryLabs IDE version (V2) and Lucid version (also V2).
+>
+> We are using Lucid V2 with Alchitry Labs V2 to code, + Vivado to compile the binary to be loaded to our Alchitry Au FPGA.
+>
+> Prior to 2025, we were using Alchitry Labs 1.2.7 and Lucid V1.
+It worked well, but there's no simulation so development is kind of rough.
+The V2 IDE supports simulation which **improves** the learning experience greatly.

 ### Create New Project